VeganDelicious84CH/simpleGodotFPVsim/README.md

 ***How to import 3d-Objects :

-Godot accepts blender OBJ files and - when activated - also .BLEND files ( a video about how to activate Blender-import in Godot via Project Settings https://www.youtube.com/watch?v=G7o6moGPzh0 ).
+- Godot accepts blender OBJ files and - when activated - also Blender's .BLEND files

-Then to import simply drag and drop files into the resources window (usually bottom left of the screen) where it says "res://").
-OBJ files need a separate MTL files and texture-imagefiles for the textures to work).
-Collision: For OBJ-Files you can create "Collision Mesh Twins" easily to make collision detection work.
-But the Probems of the OBJ files were: For me it was sometimes tricky to get the textures working.
+- To import stuff simply drag and drop files into the resources window (bottom left of the screen) where it says "res://").
+OBJ files need a separate MTL files and texture-imagefiles for the textures to work.
+The texture path in the MTL must be correct).
+The issues OBJ files were: For me it was sometimes tricky to get the textures working.
 The MTL files had the wrong paths in them, textures had the wrong format etc.

-Now I could just drag and drop a Blend-file into Godot.
+- Blender was easier (activate .blend-import function if it is not already: https://www.youtube.com/watch?v=G7o6moGPzh0 ).
+You can just drag a Blend-file into Godot.
 Textures tended to be less difficult to get to appear now.

-But you can't create a collision mesh of a Blend-File in Godot afaik.
-So I most often use both: A .BLEND-File for the visual mesh as well as an .OBJ file which I can apply a collision mesh on (and then turn the untextured .OBJ invisible)
+- But afaik you can't create a collision mesh on a Blend-File in Godot.
+So I most often use both: A .BLEND-File for the visual mesh as well as an untextured .OBJ file which I can apply a collision mesh on (and then turn the untextured .OBJ invisible)

+- adding a collision mesh: For OBJ-Files you can create "Collision Mesh Twins" easily to make collision detection work.

 -if you cannot spot your model after importing: it may be scaled too big or too small or may be displaced -> use menu "transformation" on the right screen edge to correct.

 -if your model is shiny white: probaby you forgot to delete the lightsource in Blender.

 ***How i made working TV screens

-(the screen the guys are holding in my youtube video) I first tried to incorporate it as an animation in Blender but couldn't get it to work.
+(the screen the guys are holding in my youtube video):
+I first tried to incorporate it as an animation in Blender but couldn't get it to work.
 Then I found that tutorial on how to create a "sub viewport": https://www.youtube.com/watch?v=V8H6X8BMIAc